Red Sox Show Shades Of 2016 Offense In Recent Two-Game Outburst Vs. Twins

-The Boston Red Sox play the Milwaukee Brewers on Tuesday night and Boston will look to carry their offensive outburst from Minnesota with them.
+The Boston Red Sox play the Milwaukee Brewers on Tuesday night, and Boston will look to carry its offensive outburst from Minnesota with it.

 The Red Sox’s offense came alive in their three-game series against the Minnesota Twins after manager John Farrell shook up the lineup.

-In the last two games against the Twins, the Red Sox hit .365 as a team scoring 28 runs on 31 hits, including 10 doubles and eight home runs.
+In the last two games against the Twins, the Red Sox hit .365 and scored 28 runs on 31 hits, including 10 doubles and eight home runs.

 For more on Boston’s surge of offense, check out the video above from “Red Sox First Pitch,” presented by Men’s Wearhouse.